In this activity, students will create their own whale call and learn how Killer whales (Orca) communicate with each other.

 Each Orca pod has its own collection of calls (dialect), which is almost like a language.
 They use sound to help them travel through murky water, to find prey and to communicate with others in their pod.

-Whales can communicate using 3 different sounds:
+Killer whales can communicate using 3 different sounds:

 - Clicks – sounds like running your fingers along a comb